oe1wkl/Morserino-32/Documentation/Assembly Instructions/Detailed Assembly Instructions.md

 	*Thin double sided tape*

 13. **(Recommended):** I would now check the battery connector with an Ohm meter after setting the sliding switch to the ON position, to see that we did not create a short circuit anywhere.
-It should show a relatively high resistance (> 1 MOhm).
+It should show a relatively high resistance (> 100 kOhm).
 If it shows close to 0 Ohms, check the cabling!
 Slide the switch into the OFF position again.

 14. Plug the battery cable into the Molex connector.